 Summary

-Using a budgeting program like the ones we’ve mentioned here is important.
-It helps you avoid common budgeting mistakes that can have a long-term impact on your finances.
+Using a budgeting program like the one we’ve mentioned here is important.
+It helps you avoid common budgeting mistakes that can impact your finances long-term.

-As you can see, there are several YNAB alternatives out there if you find YNAB isn’t working for you.
-Depending on what you need, one of the budgeting programs here will be a better solution for your needs.
+As you can see, there are several YNAB alternatives if you find YNAB isn’t working for you.
+Depending on your needs, one of the budgeting programs here will be a better solution.